AnthonyYeoWoonPert/dotnet-interview-questions/Interview-Test/02-tsql-task/00_tsql_instruction.md

 # Section 2: T-SQL and MS SQL
 This section assesses your knowledge of Transact-SQL (T-SQL) and Microsoft SQL Server (MSSQL) concepts, including stored procedures, functions and integration with .NET/.NET Framework.

-## Running T-SQL tasks in GitHub Codespaces

-### Setting up SQL Server for T-SQL and MSSQL coding exercise
+## Setting up SQL Server for T-SQL and MSSQL coding exercise

 An MSSQL instance should be automatically started via docker-compose in the .devcontainer when the Codespace is created.